ethereum-optimism/superchain-registry/README.md

 [`op-chain-ops`]: https://github.com/ethereum-optimism/optimism/tree/develop/op-chain-ops
 [`op-bindings`]: https://github.com/ethereum-optimism/optimism/tree/develop/op-bindings

-## CheckSecuityConfigs
+## CheckSecurityConfigs

-The `CheckSecuityConfigs.s.sol` script is used in CI to perform security checks of OP Chains registered in the `superchain` directory.
+The `CheckSecurityConfigs.s.sol` script is used in CI to perform security checks of OP Chains registered in the `superchain` directory.
 At high level, it performs checks to ensure priviledges are properly granted to the right addresses.
 More specifically, it checks